Snehaphilip989/miniproject1/linux.md

 ## 4. pwd - Print Working Directory
 To find out in which directory we are presently working, we use pwd command (where "pwd" stands for "print working directory").
 It will return the path to a local folder on our computer's disk.
+First command to find out where we currently are:
+$ pwd

 ## 5. mv - move
 To move a file or directory from one place to another, we use mv command (where "mv" stands for "move").
 It is also used to rename a file.
 It supports moving single files, multiple files and directories.